openstack/api-site/firstapp/source/getting_started.rst

 Next steps
 ~~~~~~~~~~

-Don't worry if these concepts are not yet completely clear.
+Do not worry if these concepts are not yet completely clear.
 In
 :doc:`/introduction`, we explore these concepts in more detail.

-* :doc:`/scaling_out`: Learn how to scale your application
+* :doc:`/scaling_out`: Learn how to scale your application.
-* :doc:`/durability`: Learn how to use Object Storage to make your application durable
+* :doc:`/durability`: Learn how to use Object Storage to make your application durable.
 * :doc:`/block_storage`: Migrate the database to block storage, or use
-  the database-as-a-service component
+  the database-as-a-service component.
-* :doc:`/orchestration`: Automatically orchestrate your application
+* :doc:`/orchestration`: Automatically orchestrate your application.
-* :doc:`/networking`: Learn about complex networking
+* :doc:`/networking`: Learn about complex networking.
-* :doc:`/advice`: Get advice about operations
+* :doc:`/advice`: Get advice about operations.
 * :doc:`/craziness`: Learn some crazy things that you might not think to do ;)

 .. todo:: List the next sections here or simply reference introduction.